7 Reasons Why Winter Is Actually One Of The Best Times To Go To Egypt

 Whether you’re looking for fun things to do, new things to eat, or just a cheap getaway in a warmer climate, below are reasons why your next Egypt trip should be booked some time November through March.

-1. Like we said, the weather is unbeatable during winter months.
+1. Luxor and Aswan's weather is unbeatable during winter months.

 Lugging out your winter gear and grimacing at the thought of shoveling snow once again?
-Winter days in Egypt are sunny and balmy (rain is almost a mythical creature in Egypt, so rarely does it happen), and the nights are crisp and a bit chilly in Cairo.
+Winter days in Egypt are sunny and balmy, and rain is almost a mythical creature in southern Egypt, so rarely does it happen.

 2. Winter street food.